upb-uc4/api/hlf/scala/admission.md

         - => error is returned
           - If the given parameters could not be parsed.

-## GetAdmissionsForUser(enrollmentId: String)
+## GetAdmissions(enrollmentId: String, courseId: String, moduleId: String)
+Gets the full List of existing Admissions.
+Applies filters to match enrollmendId, courseId, moduleId.
+If any of theses parameter is empty, its filter will not be applied.
 - Returns
     - AdmissionsList :: List\<String Json (refer to: [Admission](../chaincode/admission.md#Admission))\>
-        - => Exhaustive List of all Admissions referencing the enrollmentId.
+        - => Exhaustive List of all Admissions, filtered by inputs "enrollmentId", "courseId", "moduleId".
-             Empty if none exist.
+            Empty if no match could be found.

     - TransactionError :: Json (refer to: [GenericError](../chaincode/errors.md#GenericError))
         - => error is returned,
           - If the state of data on the ledger is not consistent with the curent model.